LoginRadius/docs/content/guide/drupal/index.md

 7. Enable the Customer Identity Modules and click the **Save Configuration**.

 > **Note:** Make sure you should clear the website's cache.
-For more information on clearing the cache, [click here](https://www.drupal.org/node/326504).
+For more information on clearing the cache, <a href="https://www.drupal.org/node/326504">click here<a>.
-For more details related to installation instructions, [click here](https://www.drupal.org/docs/extending-drupal/installing-modules).
+For more details related to installation instructions, <a href="https://www.drupal.org/docs/extending-drupal/installing-modules" target="_blank">click here</a>.

 ## Install LoginRadius PHP SDK

 ### Manually

-You should be using PHP SDK available at [Github](https://github.com/LoginRadius/php-sdk).
+You should be using PHP SDK available at <a href="https://github.com/LoginRadius/php-sdk" target="_blank">Github</a>.
 The following are the instructions to upload PHP SDK manually:
 1. Go to the root directory of your drupal installation.